craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Medium, x Action Cost (UNPACK > PREP > APPLY)

 #### Pouch
-Medium, 1 Action Cost (UNPACK / PACK)
+Small, 1 Action Cost (UNPACK / PACK)

 > A Pouch has three Slots that may be used to store Small or Tiny Items.